-The sale is expected to be completed during the second quarter of fiscal 2020.
-Accordingly, the Company has transferred the carrying cost relating to the near-surface mineral resources of \$2,605,147 from the total carrying cost of the Nechalacho REE Project included in Property, Plant and Equipment to Asset Held for Sale.
-Advance payments totaling \$5.0 million had been received by November 30, 2019 and was recorded as Deferred Asset Sale Proceed on the Statements of Financial Position.
+The sale was expected to be completed during fiscal 2020.
+Accordingly, the Company had transferred the carrying cost relating to the near-surface mineral resources of \$2,605,147 from the total carrying cost of the Nechalacho REE Project included in Property, Plant and Equipment to Asset Held for Sale as at August 31, 2019.
+The sale was completed during the quarter ended February 29, 2020, resulting in a net gain on sale of \$2,373,261.

-During the Quarter, the Company generated net management fees of \$89,987 for services provided to the third party to manage its exploration activities on the property.
+During the Period, the Company generated net management fees of \$101,106 for services provided to the third party to manage its exploration activities on the property.

-b) Depreciation of \$49,023 was recognized relating to the ROU asset during the Quarter, and the carrying balance of the ROU asset was \$996,787 as at November 30, 2019.
+b) Depreciation of \$98,045 was recognized relating to the ROU asset during the Period, and the carrying balance of the ROU asset was \$947,765 as at February 29, 2020.